Anita Bowser

-Anita Olga Bowser (August 18, 1920 – March 4, 2007) was an American politician in the state of Indiana.
-She served as a member of the Indiana House of Representatives for the 7th district from 1979 to 1980 and a member for the 9th district from 1982 to 1992.
-She was a member of the Indiana Senate for the 8th district from 1992 until her death in 2007.
-A Democrat, she was a state delegate to the Democratic National Convention from 1956 to 1984.
+Anita Olga Bowser (August 18, 1920 – March 4, 2007) was an American politician who served as a member of the Indiana Senate from 1992 until her death in 2007.
+A Democrat, she was a member of the Indiana House of Representatives for the 7th district from 1979 to 1980 and for the 9th district from 1982 to 1992.
+She was a state delegate to the Democratic National Convention from 1956 to 1984.

 Early life

 Bowser was born Anita Olga Albu on August 18, 1920, in Canton, Ohio.
 Her parents were Nicholas B. Albu and Karoline Albu (née Stobbe).
 She had a sister, Kay, and a brother Carl.
 She received a Bachelor of Arts degree from Kent State University in 1945, a bachelor of laws degree from the William McKinley School of Law in 1949, a Master of Arts degree from Purdue University in 1967, and a Master of Arts degree in 1972 and a doctorate of philosophy degree in 1976 from the University of Notre Dame.
 She married Russell Bowser, a professor, in 1948.
 The following year, the couple moved to Michigan City, Indiana.
 Bowser worked as a part-time professor in political science at the Purdue Barker Center, which became the North Central campus of Purdue University, where she taught until retiring in 1991.
 She helped to found the university and was the first female professor.

 Bowser received the Standard Oil Award for Outstanding College Teaching in 1969, the Indiana State Bar Association Award in 1976 and Outstanding Woman from the Business and Professional Women's Association.
 She was a member of the Business and Professional Women's Association, the American Association of University Women, the League of Women Voters and the Women's Democratic Caucus.